Driver in LA crash that killed 5 charged with murder | News Channel 3-12

 She could face 90 years to life in prison if convicted of all charges.

-Linton, a 37-year-old traveling nurse from Houston, Texas, made her first court appearance Monday after being released from a hospital over the weekend.
-Linton, who appeared in a wheelchair, didn’t enter a plea and her arraignment was continued to October.
-She was ordered held without bail pending a bail hearing next week.
+Linton, a 37-year-old traveling nurse from Houston, Texas, was jailed on $9 million bail Monday after being released from a hospital over the weekend.
+It wasn’t immediately clear whether she had an attorney who could speak on her behalf.

 Prosecutors said Linton’s Mercedes-Benz was doing 90 mph (144 kph) last Thursday when it ran a red light and smashed into cars in a crowded intersection in unincorporated Windsor Hills about 10 miles (16 km) southwest of downtown Los Angeles.
 Several victims were thrown from the cars and several vehicles caught fire.